importhuman/100-days-of-code/log.md

 Day 11: September 22, 2020

 The issue I was interested in also requires C++, so I'll have to look for another one.
 Started learning applied visual design via FreeCodeCamp.

+Day 12: September 23, 2020

+Did some more applied visual design.
+Realised that I'm learning quite a lot of things that I'm unlikely to use by myself very soon, which will lead to a lot of forgetting so I'll try to make some notes about what I've learned so far.

+Day 13: September 24, 2020

+Made notes about the new HTML stuff I learned recently.
+Took longer than expected, but happy I did it.
+Also registered for hacktoberfest.

+Day 14: September 25, 2020

+Started contributing to open source.
+It's a resume building application.
+Had signed up for a different issue, but ended up doing some documentation work instead.
+Couldn't get the application to run today, hopefully tomorrow will be better.